Holkham Hall: Landscape room

-Each corner of the east side of the principal block contains a square salon lit by a huge Venetian window, one of them—the Landscape Room—hung with paintings by Claude Lorrain and Gaspar Poussin.
+Each corner of the east side of the principal block contains a square salon lit by a huge Venetian window, one of them – the Landscape Room – hung with paintings by Claude Lorrain and Gaspar Poussin.
 All of the major state rooms have symmetrical walls, even where this involves matching real with false doors.
 The major rooms also have elaborate white and multi-coloured marble fireplaces, most with carvings and sculpture, mainly the work of Thomas Carter, though Joseph Pickford carved the fireplace in the Statue Gallery.
-Much of the furniture in the state rooms was also designed by William Kent, in a stately classicising baroque manner.